John James Waterston: Kinetic theory

 The publication made little impact, perhaps because of the title.
 He submitted his theory, under Beaufort's sponsorship, to the Royal Society in 1845 but was rejected.
 Referee Sir John William Lubbock wrote The paper is nothing but nonsense.

 Unable to retrieve a copy of his paper (he had failed to make a copy for himself before submitting the paper to the Royal Society), he rewrote the work and sought to advertise it elsewhere, attracting little attention other than from William John Macquorn Rankine and Hermann von Helmholtz through whom it may have influenced August Krönig.
 The theory gained acceptance only when it was proposed by Rudolf Clausius and James Clerk Maxwell in the 1850s by which time Waterston's contribution had been forgotten.

 Later life

 He returned to Edinburgh in 1857 to pursue his own novel physical ideas but met with unyielding neglect and discouragement from the scientific establishment.
 Neglect was exacerbated by his own increasing reclusiveness and hostility to the learned societies.
 He worked on acoustics, astronomy, fluid mechanics and thermodynamics.

+In 1858, 27 years after he published his theory of the mechanical explanation of gravity and 15 years after publishing the kinetic theory, he continued to push for others to explore his ideas on gravity without much avail.

 He left his Edinburgh home on 18 June and drowned in a nearby canal, possibly falling into the canal due to heat stress from his astronomical observation activities.